Comedy actor Adam Sandler signs four-film deal with Netflix

 The deal moves Netflix, which produces the Emmy-winning political thriller "House of Cards" and the comedy-drama "Orange Is the New Black," further into original programming.

-"His appeal spans across viewers of all ages - everybody had a favorite movie, everyone has a favorite line - not just in the U.S. but all over the world," Ted Sarandos, Netflix's chief content officer, said in a statement.
+"His appeal spans across viewers of all ages - everybody had a favourite movie, everyone has a favourite line - not just in the U.S. but all over the world," Ted Sarandos, Netflix's chief content officer, said in a statement.

 The four feature films from Sandler's company, Happy Madison Productions, will be shown in the nearly 50 countries where Netflix is available.